Crozer Health

-Crozer Health is a four-hospital health system based in Delaware County, Pennsylvania, and serving Delaware County; northern Delaware and parts of western New Jersey.
+Crozer Health was a four-hospital health system based in Delaware County, Pennsylvania, and serving Delaware County, northern Delaware, and parts of western New Jersey.

 History

+Formation 1893-1990

 In 1893, the 48-bed Chester Hospital opened to serve the growing population of Chester, Pennsylvania.
 Ten years later, the J. Lewis Crozer Homeopathic Hospital opened nearby in Upland, Pennsylvania.
 In 1958, the J. Lewis Crozer Homeopathic Hospital was renamed Crozer Hospital and in 1963 merged with Chester Hospital to officially become the Crozer-Chester Medical Center.

-Plans for a new hospital in Upper Darby, Pennsylvania, were drawn in 1925 and the Delaware County Hospital was chartered.
+Plans for a new hospital in Upper Darby Township, Pennsylvania, were drawn in 1925 and the Delaware County Hospital was chartered.
 It opened to the public on July 1, 1927, with 56 beds and 11 bassinets.
 The hospital was renamed Delaware County Memorial Hospital in 1959.